 In order to safeguard EPHI against threats:

-- Firstly, know how to spot phishing emails.
+- First, know how to spot phishing emails.

-- Secondly, use strong passwords, two factor authentication and encryption.
+- Learn how to use strong passwords, two factor authentication and encryption.

 - Finally, have policies, procedures and safeguards in place to protect EPHI and Know who to report an incident to in your organization.